 Rockefeller University Hospital FAQ

-The Hospital has planned for many levels of restricted activities, modeling various events such as power outages, acts of nature or other disruptions.
-With this planning, we realized that the hospital can be open, closed or something in between depending on the event.
-A massive blizzard or a strong hurricane may require a full closure of the Hospital for a brief time.
-In contrast, a pandemic may not require complete Hospital closure, but will cause limitations to services for a long time.
-In addition, a global event such as a pandemic causes disruption well beyond the campus gates, in supply lines, vendor support, transportation and childcare.
+This pandemic may not require complete Hospital closure but may cause limitations to services from time to time.
+A global event such as a pandemic causes disruption well beyond the campus gates, in supply lines, vendor support, transportation and childcare.
 These are all factored into how the Hospital can “triage” their resources over the expected course of the disruption.
-We must anticipate variations in staffing and supplies over many weeks or more and plan the use of these resources very carefully.
+We must anticipate variations in staffing and supplies over the coming weeks and months and plan the use of these resources very carefully.

 Fully staffed on site, no. Operational, yes.
 The following departments will continue to provide services appropriate to the protocols being conducted during this period: Bionutrition, Hospital Information Services, Nursing, Pharmacy, Hospital IT, Clinical Research Facilitation Office, Clinical Research Support Office, Facilities Specialist, Administration, Medical Staff services Medical Director, and MD on-call.

-We are developing a method to support the conduct of “Virtual Visits” using Zoom or telephone calls.
+We have developed a process to conduct “Virtual Visits” using secure Zoom or telephone calls.
 These visits should be scheduled on the iRIS calendar like any visit.
 Indicate “Virtual Visit” in the comment section.
 The Virtual Visit will be conducted in the exam room using the Hospital’s Zoom account which provides enhanced privacy over standard Zoom set ups.
 The exam room also assures privacy for the participant.
 The visit should be documented in the medical record as any visit would be.
 The Hospital staff will book the exam room and prepare the medical record for the visit as if the patient were coming in person.
 If you would like to use Virtual Visit via Zoom, please contact Prasanth Manukonda, Manager of Hospital IT this week to confirm that the Hospital Zoom account will be ready for you to use.

 The Security Department has a list of participants on the schedule and will not allow others onto campus.